-In accordance with ASC 855, Subsequent Events, the Company evaluated all material events or transactions that occurred after December 31, 2021, the Consolidated Balance Sheet date, through the date the Consolidated Financial Statements were issued, and determined there have been no additional events or transactions that would materially impact the Consolidated Financial Statements.
+In accordance with ASC 855, Subsequent Events, the Company evaluated all material events or transactions that occurred after June 30, 2022, the Consolidated Balance Sheet date, through the date the Consolidated Financial Statements were issued, and determined there have been no additional events or transactions that would materially impact the Consolidated Financial Statements.

 Item 2.
-Management's Discussion and Analysis of Financial Condition and Results of Operations.
+Management's Discussion and Analysis of Financial Condition and Results of Operations

 The following discussion and analysis relates to the activities and operations of P10.
 As used in this section, "P10," the "Company", "we" or "our" includes P10 and only its consolidated subsidiaries.
 The following information should be read in conjunction with our selected financial and operating data and the accompanying consolidated financial statements and related notes contained elsewhere in this quarterly report on Form 10-Q. Our historical results discussed below, and the way we evaluate our results, may differ significantly from the descriptions of our business and key metrics used elsewhere in this quarterly report on Form 10-Q due to the effects of acquisitions which occurred during the year ended December 31, 2021, but may not have had a material impact on our statements of operations due to the limited period of time which they were included in our consolidated results.
 This quarterly report reflects the historical results of operations and financial position of P10 Holdings, our predecessor for accounting purposes, prior to the Reorganization and IPO.
-The following discussion may contain forward-looking statements.
-Factors that could cause or contribute to these differences include, but are not limited to, those discussed below and elsewhere in this Form 10-Q, and in our annual report on Form 10-K for the year ended December 31, 2021 are to our fiscal years ended December 31, 2021, respectively.
+The following discussion may contain forward-looking statements that reflects our plans, estimates and beliefs.
+Our actual results could differ materially from those discussed in these forward-looking statements.
+Factors that could cause or contribute to these differences include, but are not limited to, those discussed below and elsewhere in this Form 10-Q, and in our annual report on Form 10-K for the year ended December 31, 2021, particularly in "Risk Factors" and the "Forward-Looking Information."
+Unless otherwise indicated, references in this Quarterly Report on Form 10-O to fiscal 2022 and 2021 are to our fiscal years ended December 31, 2022 and 2021, respectively.